Jakob Poulsen: Youth career and Esbjerg fB

 As a schoolboy, Poulsen played alongside Anders Egholm and Nicolai Høgh in the Danish school tournament for Næsbjerg.
 When he was fourteen, Poulsen joined Esbjerg fB, and went on to progress through the youth system.
 He got his senior debut under coach Viggo Jensen on 9 September 2001 against Midtjylland, coming on as a 64th-minute substitute, in a 2–0 win.
 This turns out to be his only appearance for the club in the 2001–02 season.

 At the start of the 2002–03 season, Poulsen soon received a handful of first team under the new team of coach Ove Pedersen at Esbjerg fB.
 He then scored his first goal of the season, in a 4–3 loss against Køge on 11 August 2002.
 Poulsen later scored two more goals; the first one came against Køge on 27 October 2002 and the second one came against AGF on 6 April 2003.
 He later helped the club avoid relegation.
 Despite suffering injuries throughout the 2002–03 season, Poulsen was restricted to making 21 of 33 games in the league.

 At the start of the 2003–04 season, Poulsen continued to regain his first team place, playing in the midfield position.
-It wasn't until on 24 August 2003 when he scored his first goal of the season, in a 3–2 win against AaB.
+On 24 August 2003 he scored his first goal of the season, in a 3–2 win against AaB.
 Poulsen then scored two consecutive goals between 17 September 2003 and 20 September 2003 against Frem and Nordsjælland respectively.
 This led Manager Pedersen commenting about his performance, saying: "He worked really well and was lightning dangerous with his depth runs.
 There is no doubt that the place in the midfield in the long run is his, but he also does it excellently as a fullback."
 He, once again, scored two consecutive goals between 29 November 2003 and 7 December 2003 against AaB and OB respectively.
-It wasn't until on 21 March 2004 when Poulsen scored twice for the side, in a 3–3 draw against AGF.
+On 21 March 2004 Poulsen scored twice for the side in a 3–3 draw against AGF.
 Two weeks later on 4 April 2004, he provided a hat–trick assists, in a 4–0 win against Nordsjælland.
 As the 2003–04 season progressed, Poulsen helped Esbjerg fB finish in third place, with the club being involved in a title contender spot.
 At the end of the season, he went on to make thirty–five appearances and scoring seven times in all competitions.